There are a variety of on-campus resources that can help you succeed academically at NDSU.

 Wallman Wellness Center 170

-- Provide individual consultation regarding the possible presence of a disability
+- Provides individual consultations regarding the presence of a disability and eligibility for services.

 Many departments offer tutoring or help sessions for specific subjects.
 Contact the specific academic departments or your course instructor to inquire what departmental assistance may be available.

-- Staff available to assist with research and library navigation.
+- Library staff are available to assist with research and library navigation.

 Memorial Union 178

-- Provided one-on-one and small-group assistance with technology-related course work and class projects
+- Provide assistance with technology-related course work and projects on a walk-in or appointment basis.

 Standards for Academic Honesty and Integrity at NDSU